pierrelavalette/tuto-ovrsea/docs/tuto-whatsapp/step11.md

 [}]: #

-We will use this function to wrap the right components in our app’s router.
-Note that since we used the `useCacheService()` directly in the `withAuth()` method, there’s no need to use it in the router itself anymore.
+We will use this component to wrap the right components in our app’s router.
+Note that since we used the `useCacheService()` directly in the `WithAuth` component, there’s no need to use it in the router itself anymore.
 This makes a lot more sense since there’s no need to stay subscribed to data that you're not gonna receive from the first place unless you’re logged-in:

 [{]: <helper> (diffStep 11.6 files="App" module="client")